 This is a matter of what are you trying to protect, and that can only, truly be answered after a consultation and a visit to the property.
 We will come out and discuss your concerns and provide a recommendation on camera quantity.
 You do not need to purchase a "kit" there is no one size fits all application.
 Each security system should be designed and installed to your exact needs.

 There is no doubt about it, having more cameras seems to be better right?
 If you have 20 cameras that record poor video quality, then they will most likely be a waste of money.
-Almost every camera has excellent daytime footage is the nighttime video and recorded playback where you notice a difference.
+Almost every camera has excellent daytime footage it is the nighttime video and recorded playback where you notice a difference.
 Our advice is to save up and purchase quality cameras, even if you have less of them your footage will be far more valuable.

 IP cameras have distance limitations, however that is rarely a problem with proper network video recorder (NVR) placement.
 IP cameras encode the video at the camera which means you get better recording performance as the video is already compressed.
-Replacing cameras in the future requires no re-wiring work.
+Replacing or upgrading cameras in the future requires no re-wiring work.

 Analog (BNC) cameras are installed usually with a Siamese cable.
 That is a cable that looks like your TV cable with a 2 wire power source attached.
 The cable is for the video and the 2 wires are for the power to the camera.
 The video is sent back to the digital video recorder (DVR) uncompressed.
 This will often only be noticeable during playback of recorded video.
 The live view is very comparable.
 If you wish to use IP cameras in the future, then re-wiring is necessary if Siamese cable was used.